 Strengthening

-the development of
+the development of Trustworthy AI

-MISSION KI Minimum standard
+MISSION KI Quality Standard

-This is where MISSION AI comes in.
-The initiative aims to create a flexible framework for AI applications below the high-risk threshold with a voluntary, practicable minimum standard.
-This standard is based on the requirements of the EU AI Act for high-risk applications and ensures quality and trustworthiness.
+This is where MISSION KI comes in.
+Our initiative aims to create a flexible framework for all AI systems, including those below the high-risk threshold, through a voluntary, practical quality standard.
+At the same time, the standard aligns with the EU AI Act’s requirements for high-risk AI systems, ensuring compatibility.

 1.1 — Values

-1. Reliability
+Reliability

 Performance & Robustness